bgoodman90/Credit_Card_Fraud_Detection/README.md

 Investigate the data set, potentially flag any problems, and eventually try to create a ML/AI model that predicts fraudulent financial transactions.

+## Navigating the Repository

+The code I have written for all my analysis is in:

+fraud_detection_initial_screen.ipynb

+which can be found in the main repository.

+### The folder breakdown_plots

+Contains a variety of plots I created.
+Mostly histograms.

+There are 2 main folders to look at.

+Histograms: Contains the histograms for each variable provided in the data set.
+This can technically already be found on the Kaggle data set, but I wanted to do the analysis myself.

+Histograms_Downsample_Split: Here I have done 2 things.
+First I downsampled the majority class (non-fraudulent) so that there is the same number of fraudulent and non-fraudulent cases.
+These histograms also show the separate histograms for both classes:

+0: Non-Fraudulent Transaction

+1: Fraudulent Transaction

 ## Initial observations:

 The data set only covers 2 days of data, and does not include separation of clients.
 These combined mean we can't make any longer term pattern recognition of how particular clients tend to behave.